StraylightSky/coding-exercise-bot/README.md

 ## **Timeline**
 We understand that you have a job and a life.
 Things come up.
 As long as your commits are small, it's obvious from your commit history how you worked on the project.
 Given that, we are flexible about the period of time you work in.
 We estimate this will take 3-5 days, given your other responsibilities, but just keep us posted if the timeline is different.

+## **Ideas**
+- Build a simple bot on API.ai ([tutorial](https://www.sitepoint.com/how-to-build-your-own-ai-assistant-using-api-ai/)), and make a HTML/CSS/JS front-end for it
+- Make a front end for, and add functionality to [Port Namer](https://github.com/odannyc/portnamer)
+- Use a [computer vision API](https://www.sighthound.com/products/cloud) to make a Messenger bot that can tell you what cars are in a picture

 ## **Resources**